-If you are healthy and get all the doses you need, COVID-19 vaccines give you very good protection against COVID-19 infection.
+If you are healthy and get all the doses you need, these vaccines give you very good protection against COVID-19.

 Two doses of the mRNA vaccines give more protection than 2 doses of the AstraZeneca/COVISHIELD vaccine or 1 dose of the Janssen vaccine.